Arch-Network/book/src/getting-started/starting-stack.md

 ### Start the services

-Now that the arch-cli is properly configured and we've initialized a new project, our next step will be to start the development infrastructure: the nodes and the block explorer.
+Now that the arch-cli is properly configured and we've initialized a new project, our next step will be to start the development cluster which will provision the Arch network nodes, an ordinals indexing service and a block explorer.

 ```bash
 arch-cli server start